ApplBoy/deploy/README.md

 Inside `services` stays the services/timers for your application, you can add more, edit or remove them as you see fit.
 They will be parsed for environment variables, and the `install.sh` script will be run to install them.

-When adding a custom init, make sure to add the necessary variables in `sys-init.sh` and to create a new `install.sh` script following your init system's conventions.
+When adding a custom init, make sure to add the necessary variables in `sys-init.env` and to create a new `install.sh` script following your init system's conventions.

 As for your firewall, if one or more firewall executables are found in your system, the script will ask you to select one to use, and will